S. T. Satyamurthi: Contributions

-During his tenure at Madras Government Museum, he made significant contributions to museum by organising, documenting collections, and authoring guidebooks to provide detailed explanations of the exhibits.
+During his tenure at Madras Government Museum, he made significant contributions to museum by organising, documenting collections, and writing guidebooks to provide detailed explanations of the exhibits.
 He oversaw the construction of a separate building for bronze collections in 1963, expanded the Chemical Conservation Section, and opened a new Birds Gallery in the same year.
 Satyamurti’s academic work focused on zoology and museology.
 His notable contributions include: